Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 47,541, 18,728 total housing units (homes and apartments), and a median house value of $789,737, real estate costs in San Luis Obispo are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.
+With 47,541 people, 18,728 houses or apartments, and a median cost of homes of $759,088, real estate costs in San Luis Obispo are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.

 Single-family detached homes are the single most common housing type in San Luis Obispo, accounting for 45.97% of the city's housing units.
 Other types of housing that are prevalent in San Luis Obispo include large apartment complexes or high rise apartments ( 25.66%), duplexes, homes converted to apartments or other small apartment buildings ( 12.76%), and a few mobile homes or trailers ( 7.73%).